konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./19-AZ a script that replaces characters
-./20-hiago a script that removes letter c and C from input ./21-reverse a script that reverse its input
+./20-hiago a script that removes letter c and C from input ./21-reverse a script that reverse its input ./22-user_and_home a script that displas all users and their home directories,sorted by users